JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-ii-wandering.md

 featuredImage: /images/tokyo_skyline.jpg
 comments: true
 ---
-I was walking next to the Drunken Moon Lake at National Taiwan University, when I thought, *wow, what a scenic location to write a blog in.* I mean, just look at this:
+Upon I was walking next to the Drunken Moon Lake at National Taiwan University, when I thought, *wow, what a scenic location to write a blog in.* I mean, just look at this:

 ![Blogging next to NTU's Drunken Moon Lake](/images/drunken_moon_lake_blogging.jpg)